VincentStimper/aihack2020-shell-challenge/README.md

 is that there only 9 anomalies.
 However, avoiding them is very beneficial.
 Therefore, we could risk some false positives if we can find them.

+First, we did a principal component analysis on the data.
+The anomalies clearly cluster within two regions.

 ![PCA of chunked data](https://github.com/VincentStimper/aihack2020-shell-challenge/blob/master/images/pca.png "PCA of chunked data")

+Since the problem is obviously not linearly separable, we use the set of [Radial Basis Functions](https://en.wikipedia.org/wiki/Radial_basis_function) to generate features for logistic regression.

+Thereby, we are able to identify 5 out of 9 anomalies at a false positive rate of only 8.4%.